Stefal/SMARTNAV-RTK/README.md

 # Todo:
-- add simple vector map to show the general place or google maps
+- need to add a survey option to work on surveys
 - document all settings, either from documentation or from https://rtklibexplorer.wordpress.com/2016/09/22/rtklib-customizing-the-input-configuration-file/
 # References
 - RTKLib Documentation - http://www.rtklib.com/prog/manual_2.4.2.pdf